geoalgo/slurmpilot/README.md

 ## Tasks

 **TODOs**
+* subfolders
-* set environment variables
+* support setting local configs path via environment variables
 * stop all jobs
-* support passing path to local configs
-* subfolders
 * allow to share common folders to avoid sending code lots of times?
 * sync artefact of a job

-* remove/replace sfree
+**DONE**
 * local configurations to allow clean repo, could be located in ~/slurmpilot/config
-* test generation of slurm script/package to be sent
+* set environment variables
+* able to create jobs
 * able to see logs of latest job

-**DONE**
-* able to create jobs
 * run ssh command to remote host
+* test generation of slurm script/package to be sent
 * run sfree on remote cluster
 * able to see logs of one job
 * local path rather that current dir